-A decision will be notified in writing to the applicant within ten school days.
+Parents will be notified of the outcome of their in-year application in writing within 15 school days.

 Proof of address may be required to be submitted with the application.
 This will be either the formal 'exchange of contracts' letter from the solicitor for a house purchase, a recent utility bill or the signing of a minimum of a six month tenancy agreement.
 The Local Governing Committee reserve the right to seek further documentary evidence to support a claim of residence.